-Audit adjustments to date are detailed in Appendix C and this will be updated if necessary on the conclusion of our audit.
+Audit adjustments to date are detailed in Appendix C and this will be updated on the conclusion of our audit.

-We have also raised two recommendations for management as a result of our audit work to date in Appendix A. Our follow up of the recommendation from the prior year's audit are detailed in Appendix B.
+We have also raised three recommendations for management as a result of our audit work to date in Appendix A. Our follow up of the recommendation from the prior year's audit are detailed in Appendix B.